 Going local – by buying Chinese firms or inversely, bringing on Chinese owners – can boost the pace of organic growth in China for foreign firms.
 Often, firms that have done well in emerging markets outside of China, find they are ill-equipped to really meet the needs of this market.
 No other economy matches China’s speed, scale and appetite for digitisation.
-Bringing in an element of Chinese DNA can make all the difference in this challenging market.
+Bringing in an element of Chinese DNA can make all the difference in this challhenging market.

 At a recent IMA Forum, a China CEO explained how his company was able to achieve explosive growth in China.
 The words ‘painful’ and ‘difficult’ came up during the discussion, but so did ‘growth’ and ‘profitability’.